-It is important to nore that Peak sensing compressors will respond to an instant level of an input signal which will often result in quick changes in gain reduction, on the other hand RMS sensing compressors apply an average function to the input signal before prior to comparing that level with the threshold which will produce a much smoother compression and more perceived loudness.
+It is important to note that Peak sensing compressors will respond to an instant level of an input signal which will often result in quick changes in gain reduction, on the other hand, RMS sensing compressors apply an average function to the input signal before prior to comparing that level with the threshold which will produce a much smoother compression and more perceived loudness.

-A compressor that features an external side chain input will allow gain control from an external sources.
+A compressor that features an external side chain input will allow gain control from external sources.